jefmud/flask_file/README.md

 # flask_file
 Flask File Manager

-A simple, modular file manager built with Flask, allowing you to upload, download, rename, delete, and manage files and directories within a web interface.
+A simple, modular file manager built with Flask, allows you to upload, download, rename, delete, and manage files and directories within a web interface.
 It supports drag-and-drop uploads, displays file properties, and provides a user-friendly interface styled with Bulma CSS.
+If you use this, you utilize a third-party login manager, and experienced users can choose to roll their own.

+**Disclaimer: Improper use of this module without a security mechanism is severely discouraged.**

 ## Features